 Q. In line with that, what is the overall message behind your artworks—both in your abstract pieces and figurative portraits?
 How do you want audiences to interpret or connect with your work?

 A. People, as a subject, can be very subtle in expressing their feelings, and it has always interested me to recreate that moment in a painting.
-While doing a painting, I am trying very hard to reach my deepest level of creativity.
+While working on a painting, I try very hard to reach my deepest level of creativity.
 I use the alla prima method of painting, which requires constant attention.
 That being said, I’ve never given a thought to what a viewer might think or feel—it’s not a concern.
-I am often happy to hear that someone likes my work, but the reality is that an artist did it, and an audience found it.
+I am often happy to hear that someone likes my work, but the reality is that an artist created it, and an audience found it.
 Now, did the audience understand or see the subtle look in the painted face that I was trying to create?
 I feel gratified that it even touched them in the first place.
 Art can be mysterious in many ways.

 Strange To Be Me, 2020, 16x20 in